 Family background

-Samuel Sparks was born c1800 in Norfolk, England.
-He married Ann Porter (1817-94) in c1840 in Nottingham, England.
-They had five daughters and two sons all born in Sydney (1841-58).
-Samuel Sparks lived on the Waterloo Estate at the time of his death on 5 June 1873, aged 73 years, and he was buried in the Wesleyan Section of Rookwood Cemetery.
+Samuel Sparks was born c1798 at Broome, Norfolk, England, the son of James Sparks and Mary Mays.
+He married Ann Porter (1817-94) in 1840 in Nottinghamshire, England, and they had two sons and five daughters all born in Sydney (1841-58).
+Sparks lived on the Waterloo Estate at the time of his death on 5 June 1873, aged 73 years, He was buried at Rookwood Cemetery in the Methodist section.
+He left no Will.
+Samuel Sparks lived in Mitchell Road, Alexandria.

 Occupation & interests

-In December 1849 Samuel Sparks leased a considerable portion of the waste land belonging to the Waterloo Estate for the purpose of grazing cattle.
+Sparks was a grazier on the Waterloo Estate, Mitchell Road, Alexandria.
+In December 1849, He leased a considerable portion of the waste land belonging to the estate for the purpose of grazing cattle.
+He displayed a strong sense of public service to the emerging area, joining both Waterloo and Alexandria councils.

 Community activity